apache/spark-website/developer-tools.md

 - Remove `scala-library-2.10.4.jar - lib_managed\jars`

 In the event of "Could not find resource path for Web UI: org/apache/spark/ui/static", it's due to a classpath issue (some classes were probably not compiled).
-To fix this, it sufficient to run a test from the command line:
+To fix this, it is sufficient to run a test from the command line:

 ```